obsidianmd/obsidian-help/en/User interface/Workspace/Status bar.md

 The status bar shows handy information.
-That include helpful information about the current file, the current vault, or the current status like time and date.
+That includes helpful information about the current file, the current vault, or the current status like time and date.

 Status items are added both by [[Core plugins|core plugins]] and [[Community plugins]].